 Until germ theory was accepted, the Miasma theory was prevalent which stated that the disease was caused by the decomposition of organic matter which released poisonous air carrying disease-causing agents.

 During the 1600s, the concept of spontaneous generation of diseases was proved wrong by the experiments performed by Francesco Redi.
 In his experiments, he placed a loaf of meat and an egg in three distinct jars:

 - The first jar was left uncovered.
 It was observed that the maggots covered the meatloaf and the egg.

 - The second jar was sealed tightly with a lid.
 No maggots were observed.

-Thus Redii refuted the concept of spontaneous generation.
+Thus Redi refuted the concept of spontaneous generation.